No. 10 Mississippi State routs San Francisco in Victoria

 RANKING IMPLICATIONS:

-Mississippi State and Stanford are the only ranked teams in this tournament.
+Mississippi State, Stanford and No. 18 Syracuse are the only ranked teams in this tournament.
 A strong showing by other teams against them could result in some valuable ranking points.

 UP NEXT: